Compounding a bad decision

 Rex Jensen

-John Chappie, a former commissioner who left office after November’s election, wrote something that resonates: “The decision by commission is one of leadership.
+John Chappie, a former commission who left office after November’s election, wrote something that resonates with many county residents: “The decision by commission is one of leadership.
 Manatee County is in great shape in many areas that make our community an exceptional place to live, work and play.
 A great deal of credit must be given to Ed Hunzeker and the leadership team that he has established over the years.”

 Well said.